kubeflow/community/proposals/bootstrapping.md

 ## Motivation

 ### Current Kubeflow bootstrapper requires cluster-admin privileges
-The current bootstrapper creates cluster level resources which are typically one time activities.
-The bootstrapper also creates a namespace and namespace scoped resources required to run kubeflow jobs and operators.
-The bootstrapper will optionally create single-signon using IAP/GCP that is a one time activity.
-Not all activities need to be run with cluster wide admin privileges and RBAC bindings should be changed to be namespace specific and include the user as the subject.
+The current bootstrapper generates a kubeflow application in a PersistentVolume and will optionally deploy it to the API server.
+The bootstrapper uses ksonnet to generate the kubernetes manifests that define the kubeflow runtime.
+The manifests are ordered within phases:
+- optional creation of a Namespace
+- creation of ClusterRoles and ClusterRoleBindings
+- creation of namespace scoped resources
+- creation of IAP/GCP single signon

+The bootstrapper is run as cluster-admin although not all manifests require cluster-admin privileges.

 ### RBACs for data scientists aren't defined
 A data scientist is authenticated either as an admin or a google user but service account RBACs are used when running processes.